-- termination for filing a workers compensation claim or reporting a work injury,
+- Filing a workers’ compensation claim or reporting a work injury,

-- WARN Act violations (in cases involving mass layoffs).
+- WARN Act violations by the employer (in cases involving mass layoffs), and

-The damages a worker may recover for a wrongful discharge lawsuit in California depend on the type of suit.
-But generally, they will include one or more of the following categories of wrongful termination damages:
+The damages a terminated employee may recover for a wrongful discharge lawsuit in California depend on the case.
+But generally, they will include one or more of the following:

 - Lost wages and benefits;

 - Compensation for emotional distress / pain and suffering arising from the loss of the job;

 - Punitive damages designed to punish willful wrongdoing by the employer.

 In this article, our California labor and employment lawyers answer the following frequently asked questions: